maxiwoj/TicTacToe/Documentation.md

 ### server.c
 This file is the file for the server process.
 Only the most important functions will be described:
-- initServer - here happens all the magic connectd to the configuration of the server sokets
+- initServer - here happens all the magic connected to the configuration of the server sockets
 - newClientListener - simple function accepting client requests for registration - when a client tries to connect, new socket is created (using accept()) and new thread for handling all the requests for this client is created.
-Every of those threads run until client disconnets.
+Every of those threads run until client disconnects.

 ### client.c